Meta Platforms: 2023: Threads, AI and all-time high stock value

-2024: Developments and Controversies
+2024: Developments and controversies

 On 16 September 2024, Meta announced it had banned Russian state media outlets from its platforms worldwide due to concerns about "foreign interference activity."
 This decision followed allegations that RT and its employees funneled $10 million through shell companies to secretly fund influence campaigns on various social media channels.
 Meta's actions were part of a broader effort to counter Russian covert influence operations, which had intensified since the invasion.

 At its 2024 Connect conference, Meta presented Orion, its first pair of augmented reality glasses.
 Though Orion was originally intended to be sold to consumers, the manufacturing process turned out to be too complex and expensive.
 Instead, the company pivoted to producing a small number of the glasses to be used internally.

 On 4 October 2024, Meta announced about its new AI model called Movie Gen, capable of generating realistic video and audio clips based on user prompts.
 Meta stated it would not release Movie Gen for open development, preferring to collaborate directly with content creators and integrate it into its products by the following year.
 The model was built using a combination of licensed and publicly available datasets.

-On October 31, 2024, ProPublica published an investigation into deceptive political advertisement scams that sometimes use hundreds of hijacked profiles and facebook pages run by organized networks of scammers.
+On October 31, 2024, ProPublica published an investigation into deceptive political advertisement scams that sometimes use hundreds of hijacked profiles and Facebook pages run by organized networks of scammers.
 The authors cited spotty enforcement by Meta as a major reason for the extent of the issue.

 In November 2024, TechCrunch reported that Meta were considering building a $10bn global underwater cable spanning 25,000 miles.

 In the same month, Meta closed down 2 million accounts on Facebook and Instagram that were linked to scam centers in Myanmar, Laos, Cambodia, the Philippines, and the United Arab Emirates doing pig butchering scams.

-In December 2024, Meta announced that, beginning February 2025, they would require advertisers to run ads about financial services in Australia to verify information about who are the beneficiary and the payer in a bid to regulate scams.
+In December 2024, Meta announced that, beginning February 2025, it would require advertisers to run ads about financial services in Australia to verify information about who are the beneficiary and the payer in a bid to regulate scams.

 On December 4, 2024, Meta announced it will invest US$10 billion for its largest AI data center in northeast Louisiana, powered by natural gas facilities.

-On the 11th of that month, Meta experienced a global outage, impacting accounts on all of their social media and messaging applications.
+On the 11th of that month, Meta experienced a global outage, impacting accounts on all of its social media and messaging applications.
 Outage reports from DownDetector reached 70,000+ and 100,000+ within minutes for Instagram and Facebook, respectively.